 - UTX protein, but not its demethylase activity, is required for embryonic stem cell differentiation and mouse development (PNAS, 2012).
 Interestingly, while the H3K27 demethylase activity of UTX is dispensable for normal muscle development, it is required for stem cell-mediated muscle regeneration (J Clin Invest, 2016).

-- Enhancers play a central role in cell-type-specific gene expression and are marked by H3K4me1/2.
-We identify MLL3 and MLL4 as major mammalian enhancer H3K4me1/2 methyltransferases.
-MLL3 and MLL4 are essential for enhancer activation and cell-type-specific gene expression during adipogenesis, myogenesis and heart development (eLife, 2013, Development, 2016).
+- Enhancers play a central role in cell-type-specific gene expression.
+Primed enhancers are marked by H3K4me1/2.
+Active enhancers are further marked by H3K27ac.
+We have identified MLL3 and MLL4 as major H3K4me1/2 methyltransferases essential for enhancer activation and cell-type-specific gene expression during differentiation (eLife, 2013).
+MLL3/MLL4 are essential for adipogenesis, myogenesis, mammary gland differentiation, and heart development (eLife, 2013, Cell Rep, 2016, Development, 2016).

 We use adipogenesis as a model system to study epigenetic regulation of cell differentiation.
 Through our research, we show the following:

-- Histone H3K4 methylation regulator PTIP directly controls the induction of principal adipogenic transcription factors PPARγ and C/EBPα and is essential for adipogenesis (Cell Metab, 2009).
+- H3K4 methyltransferases MLL3/MLL4 and associated PTIP protein directly control the induction of principal adipogenic transcription factors PPARγ and C/EBPα and are essential for adipogenesis (Cell Metab, 2009, eLife, 2013)

-- Histone H3K9 methyltransferase G9a represses PPARγ expression and adipogenesis (EMBO J, 2013).
+- H3K9 methyltransferase G9a represses PPARγ expression and adipogenesis (EMBO J, 2013).

 These results indicate that site-specific histone methylations control expression of both positive and negative master regulators of adipogenesis [Reviewed in BBA 2012 and Cell Biosci 2014; see Research Images Fig. 3.]